 Since the security context data structure is expected to contain sequencing information, it is impractical in general to share a context between processes.
-Thus, the GSSContext interface provides an export method that the process, which currently owns the context, can call to declare that it has no intention to use the context subsequently, and to create an inter-process token containing information needed by the adopting process to successfully recreate the context.
+Thus, the GSSContext interface provides

+Upadhyay, et al. Standards Track [Page 13] an export method that the process, which currently owns the context, can call to declare that it has no intention to use the context subsequently and to create an inter-process token containing information needed by the adopting process to successfully recreate the context.
 After successful completion of export, the original security context is made inaccessible to the calling process by GSS-API, and any further usage of this object will result in failures.
 The originating process transfers the inter-process token to the adopting process, which creates a new GSSContext object using the byte array constructor.
 The properties of the context are equivalent to that of the original context.

-The inter-process token may contain sensitive data from the original security context (including cryptographic keys).
-Applications using inter-process tokens to transfer security contexts must take appropriate steps to protect these tokens in transit.
+The inter-process token MAY contain sensitive data from the original security context (including cryptographic keys).
+Applications using inter-process tokens to transfer security contexts MUST take appropriate steps to protect these tokens in transit.